olin/studentgovernment/student_government_bylaws.md

 #### Section 9.
 Vacancies.

-A vacancy in the one of the three Executive positions of the Student Government will be filled by an internal election within the Council of Olin Representatives where any Council member is eligible.
-The vote will be done by excellence voting while the candidates are out of the room.
+A vacancy in the one of the three Executive positions of the Student Government is filled by an internal election within the Council of Olin Representatives where any Council member is eligible.
+The vote is done by excellence voting while the candidates are out of the room.

-A vacancy in the one of the three Committee Director positions of the Student Government will be filled by their respective assistant director.
+A vacancy in the one of the three Committee Director positions of the Student Government is filled by their respective assistant director.

-A vacancy in any Honor Board position will be filled through the vacancy procedures specified in the Honor Code.
+A vacancy in any Honor Board position is filled through the vacancy procedures specified in the Honor Code.

-Any other vacancy will be filled by a special election.
+Any other vacancy is filled by a special election.

 #### Section 10.
 Special Elections.

-Given the importance of all Student Government positions being filled, Special Elections will occur over an abbreviated timeline compared to normal elections and will therefore occur over one week.
-Nominations will be open for at least 48 hours.
-Normal campaigning will occur during Special Elections.
-A the end of the week, the polls will be open for 24 hours and follow the same voting procedures as normal elections.
-Students elected to a position through a Special Election will take office immediately upon election.
+Given the importance of all Student Government positions being filled, Special Elections occur over an abbreviated timeline compared to normal elections and therefore occur over one week.
+Nominations are open for at least 48 hours.
+Normal campaigning occurs during Special Elections.
+A the end of the week, the polls are open for 24 hours and follow the same voting procedures as normal elections.
+Students elected to a position through a Special Election take office immediately upon election.

 #### Section 11.
 Transition.

-In order to maintain institutional memory, each elected member of the Student Government will keep a transition document which they will continually update during their time in office.
-Each official’s transition document will be kept in a central location which can be accessed by the current members of the Student Government.
+In order to maintain institutional memory, each elected member of the Student Government keeps a transition document which they continually update during their time in office.
+Each official’s transition document is kept in a central location which can be accessed by the current members of the Student Government.
 Each elected official must meet with their successor to discuss their respective transition document upon leaving office.

 ### Article 12.
 Amendment Procedures.